 Book Review: When Kids Can’t Read: What Teachers Can Do

-Book Review When Kids Can’t Read-What Teachers Can Do: A Guide for Teachers 6-12 by Kylene Beers When Kids Can’t Read-What Teachers Can Do: A Guide for Teachers 6-12 is a comprehensive text for teachers wishing to improve the reading skills, confidence and attitudes of struggling secondary students.
-Beers, a secondary English teacher by […]
+When Kids Can’t Read-What Teachers Can Do: A Guide for Teachers 6-12 is a comprehensive text for teachers wishing to improve the reading skills, confidence and attitudes of struggling secondary students.
+Beers, a secondary English teacher by trade, designed this book to support secondary teachers who would like to help their students improve […]

 The Capsule Learning Series was created especially for new WOTP teachers, special education technicians, consultants, principals and other WOTP stakeholders.
 Click the image to access the six videos.